KeyComps2020/KeyAttendance/docs/backend.md

 ## Virtual Environments

 As Python doesn't have a built-in method for syncing installed packages across verion control, virtual environments provide this functionality.
-The tools originally used with this project in 2019 and are known to be compatible are [pipenv](https://pypi.org/project/pipenv/) and [virtualenv](https://virtualenv.pypa.io/en/latest/), each of which keep track of local python versions and dependencies used in the project, albeit in different ways.
-Either work equally fine for running the project locally, although the server must use virtualenv given configuration details for uWSGI.
-The 2020 iteration only used virtualenv, so check the origiginal repository if you are looking for files related to pipenv.

-To run virtualenv, cd into `app/backend/` and running `source /env/bin/activate` on a unix machine or `"env/Scripts/activate"` on a windows machine to run the terminal within the virtual environment.
+Use [virtualenv](https://virtualenv.pypa.io/en/latest/).

 If you're running virtualenv for the first time, run `virtualenv env` to initialize the virtual environment, then run `pip install -r requirements.txt` to install any packages you have yet to download.

+After that, to run virtualenv, cd into `app/backend/` and run `source /env/bin/activate` on a unix machine or `"env/Scripts/activate"` on a windows machine to run activate the virtual environment.

 ## Django